About Us

 Vicky Pebsworth

-Vicky Pebsworth, PhD, RN, is an NVIC board member and volunteer Director of Research and Patient Safety.
-She has worked with NVIC since 2006 on vaccine safety analytical and education projects.
+Vicky Pebsworth, OP, PhD, RN, is an NVIC board member and volunteer Director of Research and Patient Safety.
+She has worked with NVIC since 2006 on vaccine safety analytical and educational projects.

-Dr. Pebsworth previously worked as a health policy analyst for the U.S. Congress’s Physician Payment Review Commission; for the Michigan Health and Safety Coalition; and for the Michigan State Commission on Patient Safety.
-Additionally, she was a Research Scientist and Affiliate Faculty member at George Mason University, Health Administration and Policy Department; an Assistant Professor at the University of Michigan, Health Administration Department; and an Associate Professor and Director of the Health Systems Management Program at the University of Detroit, Mercy.
+Dr. Pebsworth has been a consultant to the CDC’s Board of Scientific Counselors and has reviewed research proposals for the CDC’s Special Interest Panels and a peer reviewed Congressionally Directed Medical Research Programs (CDMRP) administered by the Department of Defense (DoD) and United States Army Medical Research and Materiel Command (USAMRMC).
+She previously worked as a health policy analyst for the U.S. Congress's Physician Payment Review Commission, the Michigan Health and Safety Coalition, and the Michigan State Commission on Patient Safety.
+She was a Research Scientist and Affiliate Faculty member in the Health Administration and Policy Department at George Mason University; an Assistant Professor in the Health Administration Department at the University of Michigan; and an Associate Professor and Director of the Health Systems Management Program at the University of Detroit Mercy.

-She has successfully competed for research funding from the Robert Wood Johnson Foundation, the University of Michigan Health Systems Health Services Research Initiative, and the Health Care Financing Administration.
-Her analyses and papers have been published in the American Journal of Public Health, Journal of the American Medical Association, Advances in Patient Safety: New Directions and Alternative Approaches, Journal of the American Academy of Physician Assistants, and Critical Care Nursing Clinics of North America.
+Dr. Pebsworth has successfully competed for research funding from the Robert Wood Johnson Foundation, the University of Michigan Health Systems Health Services Research Initiative, and the Health Care Financing Administration.
+Her analyses and papers have been published in the Journal of the American Medical Association; American Journal of Public Health; Advances in Patient Safety: New Directions and Alternative Approaches; Journal of the American Academy of Physician Assistants, and Critical Care Nursing Clinics of North America.

-Her son — her only child — experienced serious, long-term health problems following receipt of seven live virus and killed bacterial vaccines administered during his 15-month well-baby visit which sparked her interest in vaccine safety research and policymaking and chronic illness and disability in children.
+Her son — her only child — experienced serious, long-term health problems following receipt of seven live virus and killed bacterial vaccines administered during his 15-month well-baby visit, which sparked her interest in vaccine safety research, bioethics, and chronic illness and disability in children.

 Make A Difference